Presentations, seminars and group work

 - edit and proofread your work

-The time limit will determine exactly what level of detail you can go into for your talk, but it’s likely that you won’t be asked to speak for more than 20 minutes, especially if all students are giving presentations.
-Just as you divide critical essays into sections and apportion a number of words to each, divide your presentation into its sections and dedicate an appropriate amount of time to each.
+The time limit will determine exactly what level of detail you can go into for your talk.
+It’s likely that you'll be asked to speak for less than 20 minutes, especially if all students are giving presentations.
+Just as you divide critical essays into sections and apportion a number of words to each, divide your presentation into sections and dedicate an appropriate amount of time to each.
 The main body should always be the longest section.

 Opening (1 slide)